hpides/zeus/benchmark/README.md

 An experimental garbage collector setting that does no garbage collection.
 Good to increase the reliabiliy of benchmarks.
 However, if max. heap space is reached your program crashes.
-Therefore inc. the max. memory as high as possible:
+Therefore inc. the max. memory as much as possible with: `-Xmx8G`
-`-Xmx8G`

 ### JIT